alemhar/VanGuard/docs/SmartVan_Laravel_Implementation_Guide.md

 1. **Reliability**: Through queues, retry logic, and time-based resolution
 2. **Performance**: Using proper indexing, caching, and asynchronous processing
 3. **Security**: Implementing proper authentication and data protection
-4. **Real-time capabilities**: With WebSockets and event broadcasting
+4. **Accuracy**: By handling real-world delivery patterns with one-to-many transaction matching

-The solution handles the specific challenges of the SmartVan system, particularly the need to correlate data from multiple sources and manage asynchronous data arrival while maintaining high accuracy in anomaly detection.
+The solution handles the specific challenges of the SmartVan system, particularly the need to correlate multiple inventory events with POS transactions while accounting for multi-trip delivery scenarios.
+This approach balances security needs with operational realities to minimize false positives.